zjkmxy/prof-zhang-philo/README.md

 * It's the end-users but not big companies who control the future.
 That's why Internet and Ethernet are not killed.
 * Read books.
 You really should learn knowledge from the history.
 * If you want to convinse the reviewers, convince yourself first.
+* Write a paper in the eyes of readers.
+Don't just say what you want to talk.
+* (HOSTS.TXT) One thing human definitely do is making errors.
+So there's a very important problem: who's in charge of what.